wernight/powerline-web-fonts/README.md

   - Include a new font file in [WOFF2 format](https://gist.github.com/sergejmueller/cf6b4f2133bcb3e2f64a).
   - Add your font to `PowerlineFonts.css`, `preview.html` and `README.md` (might use [Transfonter](http://transfonter.org/) to help with the CSS).
+  - Once merged, send another pull request, I might forget, that updates all `https://cdn.rawgit.com/` in this README to the [latest commit SHA-1](https://github.com/wernight/powerline-web-fonts/commits/master).
+You can do that in the original Pull Request if it gets rebased (merge and sqashes would not work in that case).

 ### Converting to WOFF2